vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > O that thou hadst *hearkened to my commandments! then had thy peace been as a river*, and thy righteousness as the waves of the sea.
 {% ct 'Isaiah 48:18' %}

 Rejection of God’s law was an act of rebellion against His government, and considering Lucifer’s exalted position as a covering cherub, it was a high-handed betrayal of His trust.
-This rejection of the law of peace—of *sabbatismos*—could only bring unrest:
+This rejection of the law of peace could only bring unrest:

 > There is no soundness in my flesh because of thine anger; *neither is there any rest* in my bones *because of my sin*.
 {% ct 'Psalm 38:3' %}